-Computing / ICT at The Polygon school aims to enable our students to find, explore, analyse, exchange, and present information.
-We also focus on developing the skills necessary for all students to be able to use information effectively.
-Through teaching Computing we equip our students to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
-All students will have the opportunity to write their programs, design webpages, and apps, and produce professional-quality digital products.
+Computing / ICT at The Polygon school aims to enable our students to find, explore, analyse, exchange and present information.
+We also focus on developing the skills necessary for all students to be able to use information in an effective way.
+Through teaching computing we equip our students to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
+All students will have the opportunity to write their own programs, design webpages and apps, and produce professional quality digital products.

-Students will understand how computers work by looking at the hardware that makes up computer systems.
-They will begin to understand how various types of instructions are stored and executed in computer systems, and how they can be used to represent images, music, and text.
+Students will understand how computers work by looking at the hardware that make up computer systems.
+They will begin to understand how various types of instructions are stored and executed in computer systems, and how they can be used to represent images, music and text.

 Students will undertake creative projects that involve selecting, using, and combining multiple applications to achieve goals.